Month by Month

 The villages of the prefectures of Rodopi, Kilkis and Seres in northern Greece hold a day of role reversal on 8 January.
 Women spend the day in kafeneia (coffee houses) while the men stay at home to do the housework.

-Carnival starts three weeks before Lent, from mid-January to late February/early March.
-Minor events lead to a wild weekend of costume parades, floats, feasting and traditional dancing.
+Minor events from as early as late February lead to a wild weekend of costume parades, floats, feasting and traditional dancing.
 There are regional variations: Patra's Carnival is the largest, while Skyros features men and their male 'brides' dressed in goatskins.

 Clean Monday (Shrove Monday)